Course Content and Outcome Guide for WR 122

 - Special Fee:

 Course DescriptionContinues the focus of WR 121 on academic writing as a means of inquiry with added emphasis on persuasion and argument supported by external research.
 Uses critical reading, discussion and the writing process to explore ideas, develop cultural awareness and formulate original positions.
 Emphasizes development of writing and critical thinking through logical reasoning, rhetorical control, independent research and information literacy.
-Prerequisite: WR 121.
+Prerequisites: WR 121.
 Audit available.

 Addendum to Course Description